-Printed from: https://catalog.rhodes.edu/programs-study/master-scienceaccounting/requirements-ms-degree

-The graduate program builds upon the undergraduate study of accounting by introducing more complex accounting practices and reasoning into the functional areas of accounting: cost, tax, auditing and advanced financial.
+Printed from: https://catalog.rhodes.edu/programs-study/master-science-accounting/requirements-ms-degree more complex accounting practices and reasoning into the functional areas of accounting: cost, tax, auditing and advanced financial.
 The graduate program also addresses the legal environment of business and business ethics, accounting research, and the theory and methodology of the accounting discipline.
 It is central to the mission of the program that students be able to communicate effectively, both orally and in writing.
 A significant component of all graduate courses will be oral presentations and discussions as well as written assignments.